7 Key Components of Channel Partner Onboarding

 Add new partners to your partner management platform (PRM) software.
 Take them through your partner portal, show them its unique features, and offer guidance on where to begin their onboarding process.

 Set up a follow-up meeting for at least fifteen minutes to answer questions.
-Once partners start using the portal on their own, address any challenges they might experience.
+Once partners use the portal independently, address any challenges they might experience.
 Also, encourage new users to interact with your PRM software within a preset amount of time, say one week, to avoid prolonging the onboarding process.

 3. Provide Actionable Training and Sales Enablement Content

-Partners become easily overwhelmed with massive folders of content without clear guidance on how to use them.
+Partners become easily overwhelmed with massive content folders without clear guidance.
 Help them create multi-layered training workflows.
-Your library for onboarding must contain:
+Your library for onboarding must contain the following:

 This extra step helps them retain the newly learned lessons.